Get

 Image Credit: Dora Zett, Shutterstock

 The first thing you want to do is make use of some basic commands.
 Whether your dog is a working dog or a family pet, every herding dog should know a few basic commands.
-Try starting with the “come” command, which will stop your dog in his tracks when he goes to nip someone.
+Try starting with the “come” command, which will stop your dog in their tracks when they go to nip someone.
 Telling the dog to “sit” or “stay in place” will also work.

 2. Keep a Look Out for the Triggers

 There are cues that indicate your dog is on the verge of nipping at someone.
-If you can spot them, you’ll be able to stop your herding dog before he starts to nip someone to begin with.
+If you can spot them, you’ll be able to stop your herding dog before they start to nip someone to begin with.

 Some of the most common triggers include kids running around together or cyclists riding by the house.
-If you see your dog get excited by your kids running or strangers, instruct him to sit and stay before he approaches them.
+If you see your dog get excited by your kids running or strangers, instruct them to sit and stay before they approach them.

 3. Train Slowly and Patiently